-The 2236 sound level meter has a real-time clock for marking results with the date and time of any measurement - particularly useful for storing data for future use or presuser-definable for USA, UKe and Japanese models entation.
+The 2236 sound level meter has a real-time clock for marking results with the date and time of any measurement - particularly useful for storing data for future use or presentation.
 The clock can be set directly from the front panel of the sound level meter, or over the digital interface.